J00LZ/spotify-control/README.md

 ## Installing
 After cloning the repo, using `cargo install --path .` can be used to install it to `$HOME/.cargo/bin`.
 So if that folder is added to your path you can run it from everywhere.

+If you use Arch Linux, you can also install it from the AUR: https://aur.archlinux.org/packages/spotify-control

 ## Notes
 This only works on Linux, since it uses the DBus api.